parrish727/MelaninOS/README.md

  - Support for Rust's core and alloc crates
  - Memory allocation, using linked-lists, buddy-allocation, and bump-allocation
  - Basic error-handling
- - Built-in support for running LOS with QEMU
+ - Built-in support for running MOS with QEMU
  - Support for several keyboard layouts
  - Basic support for asynchronous functions, including a basic task-executor
  - Support for reading/writing to filesystems (support for specific filesystems has yet to be implemented, but the foundations have been implemented already)